angusmf1/portfolio/final_project_angusferrell.md

 3. List resources and solutions
    - Call to Action
-   - Use the built up urgency to inspire the audience to take action
+   - Use the built up urgency to inspire the audience to take action/spread awareness
    - List available actions that can be taken
    - List available resources that can be used